2007 (January to April)

 –JLA Secret Files 2004, Part 1

-As the JLA rushes in to stop Felix Faust from obtaining the Spear of Destiny, the Justice League Elite find themselves squared-off against Circe, who is also gunning for the artifact.
-Flash, who claims membership to both the JLA and the JLElite, finds himself running at super-speed to assist both teams at once.
+As the JLA rushes-in to stop Felix Faust from obtaining the Spear of Destiny, the Justice League Elite find themselves squaring-off against Circe, who is also gunning for the artifact.
+Flash, who claims membership with both the JLA and the JLElite, finds himself running at super-speed to assist both teams at once.

-NOTE: The flashback from Superman/Batman #26 takes place now.
-Hiro Okamura, the new 13 year-old Toyman, hasn’t been heard from in thirty days.
-Batman and Superman order Robin and Superboy to travel to Toyko and check up on him.
+–FLASHBACK: The flashback from Superman/Batman #26 takes place now.
+Hiro Okamura, the new 13-year-old Toyman, hasn’t been heard from in thirty days.
+Batman and Superman order Robin and Superboy to travel to Toyko and check on him.
 The teenage duo arrives at Toyman’s Mt.
-Fuji headquarters, where they fight robot versions of Batman, Superman, and Wonder Woman.
+Fuji headquarters where they fight robot versions of Batman, Superman, and Wonder Woman.
 They also fight robot ninjas, robot bullfrogs, and meet sexy naked robot versions of the female members of the Teen Titans.
 When they finally reach Hiro, the latter explains that the whole thing was just simple fun and games.

 –JLA #107-114 (“SYNDICATE RULES”)